 San Diego weather can trick you, especially during certain parts of the year.
 Here’s what to pack, depending if you’re visiting in summer or winter.
-We’ll just skip over spring and fall – San Diego doesn’t have enough of a change of weather for those seasons to make much of a difference (the city barely has enough of a change for summer and winter after all).
+We’ll just skip over spring and fall; San Diego doesn’t have enough of a change of weather for those seasons to make much of a difference (the city barely has enough of a change for summer and winter after all).

-What to Pack for a San Diego Summer Vacation (April through Mid-October)
+Packing for a San Diego Summer Vacation (April through Mid-October)

 Ah, summer, it’s a magical time for beach lounging and sun soaking.

 June is infamous in San Diego for “June Gloom,” which is often preceded by “May Gray.”
 It’s a well-known phenomenon among locals, but visitors are often taken by surprise when they arrive in San Diego in late spring or early summer and are greeted by gray skies.